Cheap Repository Tracts: Marshall Official Series (February 1796-December 1797)

 Following the re-organisation, John Marshall became the sole printer of the tracts with Samuel Hazard demoted to the role of a distributor.
-William Watson also was appointed as “Printer to the Cheap Repository” in Dublin and permitted to reprint the existing titles once they had been issued in London.
+William Watson also was appointed as "Printer to the Cheap Repository" in Dublin and permitted to reprint the existing titles once they had been issued in London.
 An additional distributor, John Elder, of North Bridge, Edinburgh, was appointed to cover Scotland and Northern England.

 A further sixty five new titles were printed and published by John Marshall between February 1796 and December 1797 in the two chapbook formats but the broadside ballad editions were gradually phased out, and the existing ballads were re-issued in small booklets containing three or four titles.
 Annual collected editions of the tracts were also published for the years 1795 and 1796.

-However, as the scheme progressed through 1796 and 1797 Hannah More found it increasingly difficult to find authors for new tracts and relations with her publisher began to deteriorate leading her decision to reduce the rather of publication to three tracts each quarter after December 1797.
+However, as the scheme progressed through 1796 and 1797 Hannah More found it increasingly difficult to find authors for new tracts and relations with her publisher began to deteriorate leading to her decision to reduce the rate of publication to three tracts each quarter after December 1797.
 John Marshall had by this time devoted virtually the whole of his business to the production and distribution of the tracts and their cessation would have been a financial disaster to him.
 He was on the point of issuing a third collected volume of the tracts in November 1797 when he quarrelled with More over the ownership of copyrights.
 This led to his refusal to continue as printer and the main distributor of the tracts, and the appointment of John Evans in his place.

 Marshall's 'Unofficial' Series (January 1798-December 1799)

 Marshall felt aggrieved by his treatment by Hannah More and as an experienced publisher of ballads and chapbooks he had no difficulty in securing further suitable texts to continue the series.
 He therefore issued a further seventy-three 'unofficial' Cheap Repository tracts on his own over the next two years whilst he reorganised his business.
 These were similar in format, and general appearance to the official series, often using the same woodcuts, but contained only his name as printer and distributor.
-They did not always adhere to the same high moral tone of the official series were sometimes a little racier in content.
+They did not always adhere to the same high moral tone of the official series but were sometimes a little racier in content.
 The official body warned potential purchasers about the status of Marshall's tracts and surviving copies sometimes have the words 'Cheap Repository' obliterated from the title page.
 However, the different series are often confused with one another.
 In some examples of the Dublin tracts an official tract was paired with one of Marshall's unofficial tracts.
 Marshall ceased publishing his series in December 1799.